Main Content Region

 Amendment Process

 The Constitution can be amended through a faculty referendum, requiring a two-thirds majority for approval.
 The Bylaws can be amended by the Senate, requiring a majority for approval.
-The Constitution specifies that An Ad Hoc Committee on Constitutional Revision shall be convened at least every five years to ensure that the Constitution meets the needs of the university.
+The Constitution specifies that an Ad Hoc Committee on Constitutional Revision shall be convened at least every five years to ensure that the Constitution meets the needs of the University.
 The committee, once established, initiates and reviews proposals for revision of the Constitution and Bylaws and makes recommendations to the Senate.